10 Types of Dog Collars to Choose for Your Dog

 Show collars need to be subtle in color and thickness to highlight the features and appearance of the dog.
 That's why the show collar and leads allow the judges to watch the dog more naturally rather than fashion objects.
 Most dog collars and leads blend and match with the skin color of the dog.
 Moreover, the dog handlers need to send signals to the dogs with light touch and tugs.
 For this purpose, the dog handlers need to choose dog collars and lead with fewer heavy leashes.

 Comfort is the most critical factor to look for before choosing a dog collar.
 To provide a more comfortable experience to your dog, you should choose a collar that is

 - Wide enough to spread the pressure on your dog's neck more evenly.

 - It should have padding to provide a comfy feeling to the dog.

 - The material should be leather or Nylon, which produces less friction between the collar and the dog's neck.

 A regular flat collar is considered the most comfortable and ultimate choice for dogs.
 They have leather or nylon materials and are wide enough to let your dog move his neck freely.
 A martingale collar is considered a very suitable choice for training purposes.

 Before choosing a collar for your pup, remember that a flat collar is enough to let your dog walk alongside you without much pulling and attach the information with the dog.
 All the other collars are for specific purposes and should only be considered to control some unwanted behaviors in the dogs.
 We also recommend consulting your vet regarding the choice of a collar for your furry companion.

 If you love this blog post, please don't hesitate to Share it with your family & friends!
-Once you’ve done the sharing, find us on @Kuoser US, we’ll grant you a 30% discount coupon on your next purchase at Kuoser!
+Once you’ve done the sharing, find us on @Kuoser Dog Apparel, we’ll grant you a 30% discount coupon on your next purchase at Kuoser!
 Thank you so much for reading & sharing!